-Dental Implants, Pasadena, CA
+Dental Implants in Pasadena, CA

 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth can now regain the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile and chew with comfort and confidence.

 Dental implants are tiny titanium posts that are surgically placed into the upper and / or lower jaws where teeth are missing.
 These metal anchors act as tooth root replacements.
 Over several months the bone bonds with the titanium surface, creating a strong foundation for artificial teeth.
 Small posts (abutments) are then attached to the implant(s).
 These posts ultimately provide stable anchors for artificial replacement teeth and function just like natural teeth.

 Implants also help preserve facial structures, preventing bone deterioration (atrophy) that normally occurs when teeth are missing.

 We are currently accepting new patients and would love to help you take your smile to the next level.
 Call The Pacific Coast Center for Oral, Facial and Cosmetic Surgery, Pasadena office Phone Number 626-440-0099 or complete our Contact Form to request an appointment.

 For some patients, the placement of dental implants involves two surgical procedures (two-stage placement).
 If two-stage placement is done, first, implants are surgically placed within the jaws.
 For the first two to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the bone.
 You should be able to wear temporary dentures and eat a soft diet during this time without pain.